vandrela2/mob-exercise-fizz-buzz/README.md

 This exercise is great for all levels to practice Mob/Pair Programming using a common code kata.

+> Uses Javascript and Jest but can replace the technologies used and still run through the exercises

 # Getting started

 Fork the repo.